 Are you new to airsoft?
 You might be overwhelmed at the prospect of buying a new rifle so this guide will help you take your first steps to starting out.
 Matt’s video covers all the basic info you need to start playing so be sure to check that out before anything else.

-If you want to go straight to selecting an airsoft gun, check out the My First Airsoft Gun link.
+If you want to go straight to selecting an airsoft gun, check out our Starter Kits Section.
 We took the headache out of the process and have pre-selected several guns that would suit new players.
 These are all Automatic Electric Guns (AEGs) which are battery powered.
 Almost all of the larger guns in airsoft will be AEGs which means you simply power the gun with charged airsoft batteries.
 All of these guns are built to perform well for any player.
 Internally they all have adjustable hopup units to improve range and metal gearbox, and metal gears to increase durability.
 This is the bare minimum to look for if you want a halfway decent performing airsoft gun.
 Rest assured that at Fox we carry only quality items so you do not have to worry about the guns meeting these requirements.

 To learn more about how to use your first airsoft gun, scroll down or CLICK HERE

 If you have any questions, feel free to call us at the shop at 1-888-316-7816 or click here to fill out our contact form.

 - Where do you play airsoft?

 - What type of BBs do you use?

 - Why are some airsoft guns more expensive?
 Aren't they all the same?